 Mobile DF Antennas

-For mobile operation below 500 MHz, our mobile summing unit (DDF7080) is placed on the roof of the car with a set of four matched quarter wave magnetic mount antennas arranged in a square.
-The antenna spacing is a quarter wave length nominally.
-For single band operation the user can cut the antennas to resonate at the band center to achieve the best performance over a given bandwidth.
-Above 500 MHz, the THF (DDF7064) antenna hosts four stub type antennas directly mounted to the summing unit.
-This antenna includes a separate ground plane, cover, and safety strap.
+For mobile operation below 500 MHz, place our mobile summing unit (DDF7080) on the roof of a vehicle with a set of four matched quarter-wave magnetic mount antennas arranged in a square.
+The spacing is a quarter-wave length nominally.
+For single band operation, the user can cut the antennas to resonate at the band center to achieve the best performance over a given bandwidth.
+Above 500 MHz, the THF (DDF7064) antenna hosts four stub types directly mounted to the summing unit.
+This includes a separate ground plane, cover, and safety strap.

-Multiband operation is accommodated by switching antennas or by using multiple antennas and summers.
-To switch antennas the user would simply unscrew the whips from the magnetic mount bases, mount different length whips to the bases, and reposition the antennas.
-If this is not possible or if frequent band switching is anticipated, multiple summers with multiple antennas can be used in a similar fashion to the fixed site antenna arrays.
-All antenna switching is accomplished in the summing units so only one control cable and one coaxial cable are routed into the vehicle.
+By switching antennas or by using multiple antennas and summers, you can accommodate multiband operation.
+To switch these, simply unscrew the whips from the magnetic mount bases.
+Next, mount different length whips to the bases and reposition.
+If this is not possible or if you anticipate frequent band switching, you can also use multiple summers with multiple antennas in a similar fashion to the fixed site arrays.
+The summing unit accomplishes all switching so that only one control cable and one coaxial cable route into the vehicle.

 We also offer a pod antenna that covers 100 – 1000 MHz.
-The antennas are mounted on a ground plane with the summers mounted underneath the ground plane.
-The ground plane sits atop the vehicle on four feet and is strapped on or permanently attached to keep it from blowing off when underway.
-A plastic cover is available to enclose the entire assembly.
+While the antennas are mounted on a ground plane, the summers are mounted beneath the ground plane.
+The ground plane sits atop the vehicle on four feet and is strapped or permanently attached to avoid blowing off when driving.
+In addition, a plastic cover is available to enclose the entire assembly.